Jmt1995/Jmt1995.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I obtained my B.E. degree from the College of Computer Science and Technology at Nanjing University of Aeronautics and Astronautics (NUAA) in 2018.
 Currently, I am pursuing a Ph.D. under the supervision of Professor Zhuzhong Qian at Nanjing University.
-To date, I have published or had more than 11 papers accepted in renowned journals and conferences, including IEEE/ACM TON, IEEE INFOCOM, COMNET, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, IEEE SECON poster, and BigCom.
+To date, I have published or had more than 12 papers accepted in renowned journals and conferences, including IEEE/ACM TON, Computer Networks, IEEE INFOCOM, COMNET, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, IEEE SECON poster, and BigCom.
 My first-author paper was honored with the Best Paper Award at BigCom 2023.
-My research interests encompass P4 switch, SDN, Federated Learning, Big Data Analytics, and Distributed Machine Learning.
+My research interests encompass CPN, In-band Network Telemetry, P4 switch, SDN, Federated Learning, Big Data Analytics, and Distributed Machine Learning.
 You can find my detailed [CV](/files/MingtaoJi-CV-En.pdf) attached.